 Dr Vassilis Cutsuridis - Programme Leader

-Dr Vassilis Cutsuridis is an expert at the interface between computer science and neuroscience.
-He is broadly interested in reverse engineering how the brain and mind work in health and disease, in order to understand the neural circuits that give rise to mental experience and to extract brain inspired algorithms for the design and development of more efficient intelligent methods and systems for complex data analysis.
-After a 10-years in the software industry, he returned to academia in 2006 and has held research and teaching positions in Europe, the UK, the US, and China.Academic Staff List Make an Enquiry
+Dr Vassilis Cutsuridis is an expert at the interface between AI and Neuroscience.
+He is broadly interested in reverse engineering how the brain and mind work in order to understand the neural circuits and systems that give rise to mental experience and to extract the neural algorithms for the design and development of more efficient intelligent methods and systems for complex data analysis.
+After a 10 years in the software industry, he returned to academia in 2006 to hold research and teaching positions in Europe, UK, US, and China.Academic Staff List Make an Enquiry

 The School of Computer Science undertakes a blend of fundamental, applied, and interdisciplinary research.
-There are particular strengths in robotics, computer data science, and many aspects of human computer interaction and games computing.
+There are particular strengths in computational neuroscience, machine learning, data analytics, robotics, medical imaging, AI in healthcare, and many aspects of human computer interaction and games computing.

-For detailed information about the School’s research activity please visit:
+For detailed information about the School’s research activity, please visit http://www.lincoln.ac.uk/home/socs/research/.

 The key to a successful programme is to find a research subject that you are passionate about, and a supervisory team that has expertise in that area.

-You can find out more about research in the School of Computer Science on our research pages:
+You can find out more about research in the School of Computer Science on our research pages at https://www.lincoln.ac.uk/home/socs/research.

 To support your experience within the postgraduate research community, new students are encouraged to enrol in October, February, or May.